uhppoted/uhppoted-mqtt/documentation/greengrass/provisioning.md

 ```

 11. ~~Tick _IP Detector_ and leave 'as is'~~

+_For the moment, uncheck _IP Detector_ and manually add an endpoint with the IP address of the machine the
+`core` device is running on._

 12. Review and deploy

 #### Check basic connectivity and certificate chain